Personal Wealth Management / Behavioral Finance

 What next?
 Stocks have spent most of this year in a correction, with the S&P 500 testing a new low on April’s final trading day.
 Now it is May, kicking off what many argue is a seasonally weak stretch of the year.
 The Sell in May and Go Away chorus isn’t as loud as usual this year, in part because some argue the correction is upsetting the normal pattern.
 In our view, that is a rather strange twist on seasonality that isn’t any more valid than the normal version.
 We are bullish, but this isn’t why—and whatever your expectations for stocks, we don’t think seasonality should be a factor.
 It just isn’t real.

 For the (blessedly) uninitiated, Sell in May and Go Away stems from old beliefs about how markets work in the summer.
 In olden days, before computers and cell phones and the internet, liquidity would typically drop when brokers took their summer holidays.
-They would usually come back around the St. Leger Stakes—a mid-September British horserace—hence the original maxim: Sell in May and go away, and come back at St. Leger Day.
+They would usually come back around the St. Leger Stakes—a mid-September British horserace—hence the original maxim: Sell and May and go away, and come back at St. Leger Day.
 These days, brokers have connectivity and backups, and liquidity tends to be flush during the summer, so it has morphed into a statement about seasonal stock returns.
 The six-month stretch from April 30 through Halloween, on average, is weaker than its opposite six months, so the popular iteration of that seasonal saw would now have people sit on the sidelines from now until October ends.

 But the data supporting this proverb fall flat.
 It rests on one—just one—data point: The six-month stretch ending on Halloween is the S&P 500’s weakest half-year span.
 Meaning, the average 4.5% total return in these six months since 1925 is the lowest of all.[i]
 Now, eagle-eyed readers may have noticed there was no negative sign: That average return is still positive.
 It just isn’t as snazzy as the average 7.2% return between Halloween and April 30, which happens to be the best six-month span.[ii]
 Call us crazy, but sitting out 4.5% average returns year in, year out seems like a lot of compound growth to leave on the table.